The 5 key steps to safely prepare for Microsoft Copilot

 1. Make sure you have all the foundations in place

 While Copilot is free to use on the web, to get the full integrated experience you’ll need to have a Microsoft 365 or Dynamics 365 license.
-Since it the AI solution works within Microsoft’s apps, you’ll need to have these set up with desktop settings turned on to take advantage of its full potential.
+Since the AI solution works within Microsoft’s apps, you’ll need to have these set up with desktop settings turned on to take advantage of its full potential.

 2. Secure & classify files with Microsoft Purview